craigmcmeechan/tad-electron-claude/README.md

 ---

-## Can I use my own Claude Code or Cursor subscription?
+## Can I use my own Cursor subscription?
-Yes, after you initialise superdesign extension, some cursor/claude code rules will be added, so you can prompt the agent to do design and preview in superdesign canva (cmd + shift + p -> superdesign: open canva)
+Yes, after you initialise superdesign extension, some Cursor/Windsurf rules will be added, so you can prompt the agent to do design and preview in superdesign canvas (Ctrl/Cmd + Shift + P → Superdesign: Open Canvas View)

 If using Cursor - I will highly suggest copy the prompt in 'design.mdc' and create a custom mode in cursor with that same system prompt; This should give you much better performance